Skip to Main Content

 If everything is so good for us why are we all so sick?
 Part 3

-We’ve looked at misleading front of package claims and we’ve explored the minefields present in the ingredient list.
-This week, we evaluate the nutrition panel.
-It may be less helpful than you think.
+We’ve looked at misleading front-of-package claims and explored the minefields present in the ingredient list.
+This week, we evaluate the nutrition panel—and it may be less helpful than you think.

-The Nutrition Panel is another tightly regulated space on any packaged food.
-Just like the Ingredient List, the Nutrition Panel’s appearance is highly standardized, by law.
-The intent is to make it easy to find information about the nutrient composition of any food item - and help consumers compare food products.
-It’s a place we’re told to go to every time we are considering putting something into our shopping cart to better evaluate the quality of the food we are about to consume.
+The Nutrition Panel is another tightly regulated section of any packaged food.
+Like the Ingredient List, its appearance is highly standardized by law.
+The intent is to make it easy to find information about a food’s nutrient composition and help consumers compare products.
+It’s where we’re told to go when deciding whether to add something to our shopping cart.

 If you’re having a tough time choosing, don’t feel bad.
 In many ways, these nutrition panels are fairly interchangeable.
-Yes, one has more fiber while the other has less sugar and more protein - together with a day’s worth of vitamin C - but on balance, it’s a toss-up.
+Yes, one has more fiber, while the other has less sugar and more protein—along with a day’s worth of vitamin C. But on balance, it seems like a toss-up.

-What if I told you that one panel was for 16 Gummy Bears and the other was for 2 apples?
+Now, what if I told you one panel was for 16 gummy bears and the other was for 2 apples?

-If you’ve read all three installments of this series and are starting to feel like you might as well give up on trying to eat better, don’t lose hope.
-Next week we’ll provide you with practical advice on how to navigate this dysfunctional food landscape.
+If you’ve read all three installments of this series and feel like giving up on eating better, don’t lose hope.
+Next week, we’ll provide practical advice on navigating this dysfunctional food landscape.

-This blog is part 3 of a 4 part blog series.
+This blog is part 3 of a 4-part series.
 Read part 4 here.

 Tested & Proven Results.